-TEST 2: Verifying Throttle Position Sensor Has 5 Volts And Ground
+TEST 2: Verifying Throttle Position Sensor Has Power

 Let's take a look at what your test results mean:

-- The TP sensor IS NOT providing a varying voltage signal when manually opening/closing the throttle plate.
+- The TP sensor is not providing a varying voltage signal when manually opening the throttle plate.

 - The TP sensor is being fed 5 Volts DC.

-Although testing these two conditions are beyond the scope of this article, you have now eliminated the throttle position sensor (TPS) on your 2.0L Mazda 626 as being the cause of the problem and/or the TP sensor diagnostic trouble code (DTC) lighting up the check engine light (CEL).
+Although testing these two conditions are beyond the scope of this article, you have now eliminated the throttle position sensor (TPS) on your 1.6L Toyota as being the cause of the problem and/or the TP sensor diagnostic trouble code (DTC) lighting up the check engine light (CEL).